NVISION Eye CenterDuna Raoof, M.D.

 Dr. Raoof has been granted several honors, including the nation's most prestigious ophthalmology award: The Heed Ophthalmic Foundation Fellowship.
 Her research interests include refractive, cataract, and corneal transplant surgery.
 Her work has led to numerous publications in prominent peer-reviewed publications, such as: Ophthalmology, Cornea, and The American Journal of Ophthalmology.
 She has been invited to present her work at several regional, national, and international meetings.
 She has also published several textbook chapters on LASIK, corneal transplant surgical techniques, and dry eye.

 She is a member of the American Academy of Ophthalmology and the Orange County Society of Ophthalmology.
-She is also on clinical faculty at the University of California Los Angeles and enjoys teaching cataract surgery to the residents.
+She serves on the clinical faculty at the University of California Los Angeles and as an Assistant Clinical Professor at the Loma Linda School of Medicine where she enjoys teaching cataract surgery to the residents.

 2005 B.S., Cell and Molecular Biology and Near Eastern Studies, University of Michigan School of Literature, Sciences and Arts